katlund/BlockStab/README.md

 * Redundancies in skeleton-muscle combinations are avoided, in particular, for skeletons like `bcgs_sror` and `bcgs_iro_ls`, which take only one muscle or none, respectively.
 * Direct comparisons between muscles and skeleton-muscle algorithms can be made.
 For example, we can plot `cholqr` and `bmgs`$\circ$`houseqr` on the same $\kappa$ plot.
 * Direct comparisons between different implementations of the same algorithm are possible.
-For example, Cholesky-based routines can be implemented with `chol_nan` or `chol_aree`.  `demo.json` encodes both configurations for several algorithms.
+For example, Cholesky-based routines can be implemented with `chol_nan` or `chol_free`.  `demo.json` encodes both configurations for several algorithms.
 * Direct comparisons between multi-precision and standard double precision implementations of algorithms are also possible.
 Again, see `demo.json` for examples.

 If you are unfamiliar with JSON, have a look at [JSON formatter](https://jsonformatter.org/json-parser), which provides a nice GUI for parsing and formatting files.

 ### New plot customization features

-`roadmap.m` demonstrates how to use subroutines `gen_plots.m` and `mod_run_data.m` to plot subsets of a previous run, without re-running the tests.
+`test_roadmap.m` demonstrates how to use subroutines `gen_plots.m` and `mod_run_data.m` to plot subsets of a previous run, without re-running the tests.
 This can be beneficial when running a huge panel of tests that are not easily displayed on the same axis.
 (Indeed, choosing colors and symbols for making lines legible is nontrivial.)
 We used this feature in [Carson, et al. 2024 B](TBD) to study a progression of method modifications.

 ## Documentation